When the Miners Stopped Mining

 But then something happened that nobody predicted.
 Bitcoin's fourth halving arrived in April 2024.
 The block reward dropped from 6.25 BTC to 3.125 BTC, cutting revenue per unit of hashrate in half.
 Miners had survived halvings before, but this one landed differently.
 Energy costs had risen.
 Competition had intensified.
 The easy money was gone.
-Suddenly, converting electricity into Bitcoin wasn't enough.
+Converting electricity into Bitcoin, on its own, wasn't enough anymore.

 And so the miners pivoted.
 One by one, companies that had spent years building massive power infrastructure (substations, cooling systems, fiber connections, grid interconnects) realized they were sitting on something more valuable than hashrate.
 They were sitting on data center capacity, exactly the kind that hyperscalers like Microsoft, Amazon, and Google were desperate to secure for AI workloads.